-This is a highly flexible, research preparation masters, which allows you to select modules from across the entire School of Humanities.
-It is an interdisciplinary degree with immense choice so you can tailor the degree to your own particular interests.
+A flexible, research preparation masters, which allows you to select modules from across the entire School of Humanities.

 This course of study will allow you to construct a qualification from within the full diversity of specialisms taught in the School of Humanities.